Code-Institute-Submissions/MS1-9/README.md

 ## Acknowledgement
-- My mentor Seun (Seun Owonikoko) for advices and support in finalising my project
+- My mentor Seun (Seun Owonikoko) for a great advices and support.
 - The code institute community on slack for feedback on questions and helpful advices
 - Family members for help with testing and feedback on the page
 - The company owner for a good communication and opportunity to design their new page